SEPTEMBER AT CLUNY

 TREES & SHRUBS

 There is a fine example of the very beautiful Acer shirasawanum ‘Aureum’ the Golden Acer at the gate as you enter the garden which is one of the first Japanese maples to change into autumn colour but drops its leaves as soon as there is a frost.
 Many other Acers particularly those close to the house and on the lawn will begin to colour early in the month.
 Throughout the garden the beautiful red bark of Prunus serrula tibetica Tibetan Cherry is unmistakable.
-Look out for the shaggy parent tree at No 10.
 The pale green leaves of the Aralia chinensis or Devil’s Walking Stick are some of the first to change to bright yellow and orange and very strangely, once the leaves drop, the plant flowers at the top of the stick.
 Large clumps of Aralia can be seen around the edges of the lawn.
 Enkianthus and Euonymus are two groups of shrubs with striking red, orange or yellow leaves as autumn progresses.
 Particularly interesting are the different types of ‘lantern’ seed heads found on all the species of Euonymus (Spindle).
 As they ripen, they open to reveal colourful seeds surprisingly much-loved food for Robins.
 You may well smell a lovely sweet aroma around number 11 where to the left is a very large and wide Cercidiphyllum japonicum the Katsura Tree (from China & Japan).
 It’s ovate to rounded leaves turn orange and yellow in autumn.
 In Germany this tree is aptly named THE PUDDING TREE due to the fallen leaves smelling of burnt sugar or even popcorn!
 There are other examples of this tree species in the garden.
 You may not see them but you may catch their scent.
 Autumn in the garden has an aroma all of its own.

 CREEPERS